avulanov/ann-benchmark/README.md

   - Network:
     - 6-layer NN 784-2500-2000-1500-1000-500-10 http://arxiv.org/pdf/1003.0358v1.pdf
     - ~12M weights total
+  - Metrics:
+    - Time needed for one epoch including gradient update

 The intention is to test a big model.
 Data is small so the time needed to read the data can be ignored.